aws/aws-sdk-php/docs/basic-usage.rst

     // Create an Amazon S3 client using the shared configuration data.
     $client = $sdk->createS3();

-Options that are shared across all clients are placed in root-level key value pairs.
-Service specific configuration data can be provided in a key that is the namespace of a service (e.g., "S3", "DynamoDb", etc.).
+Options that are shared across all clients are placed in root-level key-value pairs.
+Service-specific configuration data can be provided in a key that is the namespace of a service (e.g., "S3", "DynamoDb", etc.).

 .. code-block:: php